MichaelWang1028/Practical-Programming-in-C/README.md

 ##### Difficulties
 In general, there are not difficulties, but one should notice that head should be set to NULL right after calling the function **free_list()**.
 Otherwise, if one tries to print the freed list, one gets a segmentation fault.

+#### Problem 5.2: Implement a binary tree structure and its functions
+The purpose of this problem is to implement a binary structure and the functions to allocate a node, add a node, display the tree in pre-order traversal, display a tree in in-order traversal, and to free the whole tree (using post-order traversal).

+##### Observations
+This problem took me a little of effort because I had to understand what pre-order, in-order, and post-order traversal meant.
+Again it is really useful to implement a binary tree data structure by one's own to acquire a deep understanding of what is going on underneath the hood.

+##### Difficulties
+I found almost no difficulties, but I have to admit that I saw the solutions provided a little much better than my own implementation, so I decided to use those solutions on my code.

 ## Problem Set 6 - Part A
 ### Pointers to pointers.
 Multidimensional arrays.
 Stacks and Queues.